-In the development of Honey Bun's strategy for 2019, the Board of Directors approved the revision of the company's Vision Statement to, 'Making Life more Delicious for Everyone Everywhere' and our Mission Statement to 'Leading through Innovation, Achieving Success for our Stakeholders and Serving the greater good of Mankind'!
+In the development of Honey Bun's strategy for 2019, the Board of Directors approved the revision of the company's Vision Statement to, 'Making Life more Delicious for Everyone Everywhere' and our Mission Statement to 'Leading Achieving through Innovation, our Stakeholders Success for and Serving the greater good of Mankind'!
 We have employed the services of an International Consultant and have already begun to see the transformation in our company!